samtoma/Headhunter/docs/wiki/BACKLOG_V2.md

 #### Description

-Implement comprehensive audit logging for all user actions.
+✅ **COMPLETED** - Comprehensive audit logging for all user actions has been implemented.

 #### Technical Details